-Here are five simple, but essential tricks of the designers trade that you can use immediately, at little cost, and with excellent results to profit you both short and long term.
+Here are five simple, but essential tricks of the design trade that you can use immediately, at little cost, and with excellent results to profit you both short and long term.

 - Chances are you are not an illustrator or photographer, but that should not stop you from using professional illustrations or photos in your marketing piece.
-You can use clip art sometimes at a very low price to enhance your layout.
-Check out the Internet for sites that feature clip art or stock photo libraries that provide a wide variety of quality and prices to choose from.
+You can use clip art sometimes at no or very low price to enhance your layouts.
+Check out sites like Canva and sites like Unsplash that feature clip art or stock photo libraries that provide a wide variety of quality and prices to choose from.
 Use the same style of graphics throughout your piece to create a consistent look.

 - Using contrast means having clearly apparent differences among the design elements that come together on a page, business card, or computer screen.
 These include contrasting colors, shapes, fonts, and sizes of text and graphics.
 A high degree of contrast helps create dramatic interest and draws the viewer’s eye to specific areas of your page.
 White space also provides contrast, aids legibility, and gives the reader’s eye a resting point.
 Controlling the amount of white space you use affects the overall page design.